 If you open Task Manager and go to the Startup tab, it lists the programs that are registered in the Startup group or the Run key to run automatically when you sign in.
 But you might see an entry called simply Program, with a blank icon and no publisher.
 In this post, we demystify what is this Program entry in Startup tab in Task Manager on Windows 10 and if it is safe.

 What is Program in Startup tab in Task Manager?

-Any unknown Program entries in Startup tab in Task Manager are most likely caused if both of the following conditions are true:
+Any unknown Program entries in Startup tab in Task Manager in Windows 11/10 are most likely caused if both of the following conditions are true: